swan-io/docs/MIGRATION-MANIFEST.md

 Eligibility and other binary markers are ALWAYS a table column with `<Yes/>`/`<No/>` cells and a column header naming the property; never a bespoke inline symbol on list items (settled 6 August 2026: the former ⮂ marker in `users/reference/sensitive-operations.mdx` was converted to a "Server-to-server" column).
 The same applies to requirement badges: the `<Req/><Opt/><Cnd/>` column is headed "Requirement", never left with an empty header (settled 6 August 2026; empty-header tables in Payments predate the rule and are retrofitted during that domain's pass).

 ### External embeds and iframes
 Do not carry external iframes (Figma and similar) into migrated pages; replace with a Mermaid diagram or an image.
-Any RETAINED iframe requires an explicit `sandbox` allowlist (security hardening, 12 August 2026); the two legacy Figma embeds (company `requirements.mdx`, user `sign-up.mdx`) have neither — delete rather than migrate (see Appendix).
+Any RETAINED iframe requires an explicit `sandbox` allowlist — all nine live Figma embeds were sandboxed on 12 August 2026.
+The delete-vs-replace decision for the legacy Figma embeds remains open (see Appendix).

 ### Rendering behaviors (12 August 2026)
 - `FlowMap`, `Term`, `Tabs`, and all badge components are global via `MDXComponents.js` — no imports.